TCGxBill/HMM/README.md

       try {
         const { record } = await req.json();

-        // This function should be triggered by a storage update, but for robustness,
-        // we check if we have a record to process. if (!record || !record.name) {
+        if (!record || !record.name) {
           throw new Error("Invalid request payload.
 Expected storage object record.");
         }